Sphiwe-Skhosana/Sphiwe-Skhosana.github.io/teaching.md

 ### MET 720-Statistical Inference

 A graduate course on inference from both frequentist and Bayesian standpoints.
-Topics span sampling distributions and the CLT, simulation and the bootstrap, point and interval estimators, posterior-based inference, and hypothesis tests built on confidence intervals, ratio tests, simulated null distributions and power.
-Students with an undergraduate WST major cannot take it for credit.
+Topics span point and interval estimation, posterior-based inference, and hypothesis tests built on confidence intervals, ratio tests, null distributions and power.

 ### STK 880-Capita selecta: Statistics 880
 A masters level course that covers current topics in advanced data analytics.